atteeela/client-node/README.md

-# StackHut client-library for NodeJS/ES6
+# StackHut NodeJS/ES6 Client Library

 StackHut client library to call dev, local, and hosted StackHut services dynamically and asynchronously from your Node/ES6 code as if it were a local function.